ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

    ::: {.callout-important}

    Really, that's the main danger.
 The code runs, you just saw it.
-   Then the brain automatically disconnects, and then lingering thought: "Do I really need a test?".
+   Then the brain automatically disconnects, and then lingering thought comes up: "Do I really need a test?".
    This is where it all ends.

    :::

 1. In addition, writing the test afterwards will be extremely painful and difficult, because your code has not been written with testability as a core requirement.